 Who is entitled to see a Will after death

 Immediately after death

-After the death, but before probate is granted, the only people with a right to see the will are the executors named in it.
+After the death, but before probate is granted, the only the executors (or rather the people named executors in it) have a right to see the Will.
 At their discretion, they can show it to anyone else.

 Beneficiaries of specific gifts have no right to see it, regardless of the value of the gift, nor do anyone who is not a beneficiary but feels that he or she should be.